-Sabrina Carpenter Announces New Album and Everyone Loses their Minds
+Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 Sabrina Carpenter just dropped a new album, and the internet immediately spiraled into chaos — not just from the excitement surrounding ‘Manchild’, but from the cover art that had netizens clutching their metaphorical pearls.

 Is the outrage justified, or just another day of people not knowing how to act?
+Some of us see it for what it is: Marketing.

 Not for Children Anymore – Breaking the Disney Curse